 Okoume offers a fairly balanced yet bright tone and is a good solidbody wood.
 It can improve the clarity of the guitar itself and produce a cleaner overall tone.

 Okoume is rather soft and easy to dent.
-It’s often used in laminate designs with a harder, more sonically complex tonewood that makes up the top/veneer.
-The lightweight okoume makes the guitar comfortable and articulate, while the top material offers a different aesthetic tone-wise and looks-wise.
+It's often used in laminate designs with a harder, more sonically complex tonewood that makes up the top/veneer.
+The lightweight okoume makes the guitar comfortable and articulate, while the top material offers a different aesthetic tone and look.

 Examples of electric guitars with okoume bodies/tops: